Search Space Contraction in Canonical Labeling of Graphs: Experimental results

-We provide two tables of results: in Table \ref{t:res}, graphs having large search trees in \emph{nauty} and \emph{bliss} are considered, while in Table \ref{t:res2} experiments with graphs having small search trees are reported. \paragraph{Table \ref{t:res}: graphs with large search space.} For all the considered graphs, \emph{Traces} exhibits a drastic decrease for the size of their search space, with clear consequences over computation time.
-It comes out that the hardest instances are graphs with small automorphism group, such as \textsf{had-236}.
-The gain in performance of \emph{Traces} wrt \emph{nauty} and \emph{bliss} is considerable for all graphs in the \textsf{pp-16} family, with the addition of \textsf{flag-6} (taken from Moorhouse's library \cite{moorhouse}), which comes from a projective plane of order $27$.
+For all the graphs considered, \emph{Traces} exhibits a drastic decrease of the size of their search space, with clear consequences for computation time.The gain in performance of \emph{Traces} with respect to \emph{nauty} and \emph{bliss} is considerable for all graphs of combinatorial origin.
+Several classes of graphs which cannot be efficiently treated by \emph{nauty} and \emph{bliss} are handled by \emph{Traces} in a few seconds.

-The reader can verify the exponential contraction of the search space of \emph{Traces} wrt the ones of \emph{nauty} and \emph{bliss} in the case of Miyazaki's sequence \textsf{mz-aug2}, also observing that timings include group computation.